-Medical experts say there’s not enough medically reviewed scientific evidence that shows definitive and conclusive results regarding the claim of increased intestinal permeability and leaky gut syndrome.
+Medical experts say there’s not enough medically reviewed scientific evidence supporting leaky gut.
+There are no definitive and conclusive results regarding the claim of increased intestinal permeability.
 This makes it hard for doctors to make a stand-alone diagnosis rather than associate it with, for example, Celiac disease or Crohn’s disease.

-It’s important to note that our lifestyle choices profoundly affect the body without us even knowing it.
+It’s important to note that our lifestyle choices profoundly affect our bodies.
 While not everyone will be diagnosed with leaky gut syndrome in their lifetime, some people are more predisposed than others.

 One of the leading causes of leaky gut syndrome is dysbiosis.
 It is when the normal balance of bacteria inside the gut is disrupted.
 A disturbance in homeostasis of the gut microbiota, with overgrowth of bad bacteria, could trigger the onset of leaky gut syndrome.